rdanyliw/ietf-pqc-transition/pqct-charter.md

 The IESG is establishing this working group on an experimental basis, and in 2 years, the IESG intends to review it, for rechartering to continue or else closure.

  ## Milestones
-* Informational document that defines terminology for hybrid PQC schemes
+* Informational document that defines terminology for hybrid PQC schemes pubmitted for publication